adle29/cs_361_principes_of_security/AES/README.md

 [Finish]
 We finished most of this assignment.
 We didn't check for keys with larger or lower length than 32.
-Encryption and Decryption of a plaintext was succesful.
+The program can work any key size.
+The program works on the 128 example  and 256 example.
+However, for our 3rd and 4th cases it did not work :/.
+For the 256 example in the website, it does decrypt back correctly but for some reason the ciphertext is not the same.

 [Test Case 1]